HERITAGE + TOURISM

 Concerns over the impacts of heritage tourism on representations of local history stem not only from the risks of essentializing and fetishizing local cultures, but from omitting minority narratives.
 The omission of such narratives becomes especially problematic when heritage is used to support a version of the past which is politicized.
 When heritage is identified for its potential as an economic resource and catalyst for urban regeneration, buildings are assigned value not in accordance with their contemporary significance to local society, but on state politico-economic terms.
 The overwhelming use of heritage to bolster the economy means that rather than a testament of the past, heritage is a contemporary commodity purposefully created to satisfy contemporary consumption.

-Our work on heritage and tourism can be found at:
+Our work on heritage and tourism includes the following:

 Harris-Brandts, S., & Sichinava, D. (2021).
 Architecture and friendship among nations: the shifting politics of cultural diplomacy in Tbilisi, Georgia.
 International Journal of Heritage Studies, 27 (12).
 Taylor & Francis, 1213-1229.